abeldekat/lazyflex.nvim/README.md

 - Easier troubleshooting/testing from one central location.
   - Enable/disable multiple plugins by keyword.
-  - Define and use [presets] for your own configuration.
+  - Define and use [custom presets] for your own configuration.
-  - Has presets for each default plugin module in [LazyVim].
+  - Has [presets] for each default plugin module in [LazyVim].
   - Has options to skip loading the configuration modules (`options`, `autocmds`, `keymaps`) provided by [LazyVim]
 - Helps to verify the independence of the components in the configuration.